-Domestic Violence Intervention
+Domestic Violence Intervention Program (DVIP)

-The domestic violence intervention program (DVIP) is a diversion program that ultimately results in the charge being dropped if all conditions are met within the alloted time.
-DVIP essentially diverts the criminal cases away from the courts in Tampa and Plant City, FL.
+The domestic violence intervention program (DVIP) is a diversion program that ultimately results in the charge being dropped and the prosecution being terminated if all conditions are met within the allotted time.

 Entering a diversion program for a domestic violence battery case is NOT the best option if you are innocent or the prosecutor can’t prove the accusation beyond all reasonable doubt at trial.

-For example, the handbook for many county school boards in Florida provide that a teach or certified educator must self-report entering any type of “diversion program” within forty-eight ( 48) hours to appropriate authorities (as determined by district) even if the teacher was not required to report the arrest or the filing of charges.
+For example, the handbook for many county school boards in Florida provides that a teacher or certified educator must self-report entering any “diversion program” within forty-eight ( 48) hours to appropriate authorities (as determined by district) even if the teacher was not required to report the arrest or the filing of charges.

-If you are rejected from the diversion program because you are not eligible or because you fail to meet one of the special conditions.
+Suppose you are rejected from the diversion program because you are not eligible or fail to meet one of the special conditions.

 “This is to advise that the above-referenced defendant has been rejected from the Domestic Violence Intervention Program (DVIP).